codex-academy/codeX_SpringBoard/backlog.md

 * Learn about JQuery using this tutorial on Codecademy: http://www.codecademy.com/tracks/jquery

-* Change your blog to be more dynamic add a form that allows you to add new blog entries onto your blog.
+* Change your blog to be more dynamic, add a form that allows you to add new blog entries onto your blog.
 	* Store your blog entries using localStorage.
 	* See more info here: https://github.com/codex-academy/codeX_SpringBoard/blob/master/create_dynamic_blog.md